 MSP 3473.
 Media and the Environment.
 3 Credit Hours.

 This course provides students with an understanding of how people's relationship with the environment is shaped by media messages.
 By addressing questions of media ownership, content and global flow, the course examines how ideas and issues regarding the environment are bound and circulated through communication channels and networks in a variety of interrelated narrative and imaginistic forms.
 At the heart of this examination are the interplay between corporate agendas, national policies, commodity hunger, the materialism of class conflict, issues of waste management and environmental risk, and community activism.
-Of central interest is how historically media's representation of environmental issues have influenced public perceptions of natural resource exploitation and sustainability, and framed modern lifestyles.
+Of central interest is how historically media's representation of environmental issues have influenced public perceptions of the natural world - from what is a natural resource and notion of sustainability to tourism and food production.

 Course Attributes: SF, SS